chris-martin/pacebook/README.md

 "PACEBOOK" is a dumb Chrome extension to help you deal with social media malaise.
 Simply install it, and it will unsubtly indicate how many times you've visited Facebook today.
 The more of your life you waste, the less subtle it gets!

-To install:
+AND NOW: "PACEBOOK" contains a special mode for people who leave Facebook tabs open continuously!

+_To install:_

+- Download the contents of this repo (click the button at the top that says "ZIP").
+- Open the Extensions view in Chrome.
+- Make sure Developer mode is enabled.
-Download the contents of this repo, open the Extensions view in Chrome, enable Developer mode, and click "Load unpacked extension...".
-Point the file dialog to wherever you downloaded the repo.
-Enjoy?
+- Click "Load unpacked extension...".
+- Point the file dialog to wherever you downloaded the ZIP.
+- Enjoy?